dhthwy/r/README.md

 # r

-"I guess you can spend $25k on something that holds its value like a Toyota, keep it for 5 years, and then sell it for $10k to some poor shmuck before you get hit with $10k in repairs inevitably around the corner.
+"I guess you can spend $25k on something basic that holds its value like a Toyota, keep it for 5 years, and then sell it for $10k to some poor shmuck before you get hit with $10k in repairs inevitably around the corner.
 The second buyer gets screwed in this case and then it winds up in the junk yard.

 Which comes out to roughly $250/mo to keep a car if you buy new and sell it before it turns junk.
 You can break everything you want to keep down into monthly costs."